 How much exercise do you need?

-For adults, the guidelines recommend aiming for at least 150 minutes of moderate aerobic activity, along with two strength-training sessions each week.
-That’s about 30 minutes, five times a week.
+If 150 minutes of activity sounds like a lot, it’s about 30 minutes, five times a week.
 Anything that gets your heart beating faster counts as moderate aerobic activity.
-Strength-training just means any activity that makes your muscles work harder than usual.
+Strength training just means any activity that makes your muscles work harder than usual.

 Finding time for exercise

-The one thing fitness experts want you to remember is this: Any amount of physical activity has some health benefits.
-If you have a few minutes, you have time to exercise.
-So sneaking physical activity into your life is easier than it sounds.
+Any amount of physical activity has some health benefits, so if you have a few minutes, you have time to exercise.
+Sneaking activity into your life is easier than it sounds.
 Just follow these tips.

-Rethink the meaning of exercise.
-We tend to equate exercise with things like running a race, taking a Pilates class, or joining a gym.
+We tend to equate exercise with things like running a race, taking a Pilates class, or working out at a gym.
 To get the physical activity you need, you don’t have to do any of these things.
-Any activity—in any amount of time—counts.
+Any activity, in any amount of time, counts.
 It all adds up.
 Even small bits of activity that don’t feel like exercise can have big health benefits.

-Get up off the couch.
-According to MarketWatch, American adults spend more than 11 hours a day staring at screens.
-For most of us, screen time goes hand-in-hand with couch potato time.
-But it doesn’t have to.
-Try riding a stationary bike while watching videos on your smartphone.
-Keep a pair of hand weights near the TV—and use them.
+If you really don’t like physical activity, stay home and exercise from your couch.
+When you’re feeling more ambitious, try riding a stationary bike while watching videos on your smartphone.
+Or keep a pair of hand weights near the TV—and use them.
 Stretch as you browse social media.
 During commercial breaks, do some jumping jacks instead of heading to the fridge for a snack.

-Schedule physical activity.
 Treat your workout like any other important meeting or appointment during the day.
 If it’s on your calendar, you’re less likely to skip it.
-No time on your calendar?
-Set your alarm for 10 minutes earlier than normal and spend that time doing yoga stretches, leg lifts, or chair squats or jumping rope.
+When you’re pressed for time, set your alarm for 10 minutes earlier than normal and spend that time doing yoga stretches, leg lifts, chair squats, or jumping jacks.

-Keep track.
 Wearing a fitness tracker can motivate you to reach your health goals.
-Paired with an app, fitness trackers can count calories, remind you to move, offer exercise suggestions, track your progress over time, and much more.
+Paired with an app, fitness trackers count calories, remind you to move, offer exercise suggestions, track your progress over time, and much more.

 Stay safe during exercise

-Physical activity can be safe for almost everyone, but ask your doctor or health care professional about the types and amounts of exercise that are right for you.
+Physical activity is safe for almost everyone, but ask your doctor or health care professional about the types and amounts of exercise that are right for you.
 If you have a chronic condition, make sure to discuss it with your doctor.

 - Choose activities that match your fitness level and health goals.